LyceanEM/LyceanEM-Python/docs/source/auto_examples/05_array_beamforming.rst

     wavelength = 3e8 / 10e9

 ..
 GENERATED FROM PYTHON SOURCE LINES 32-36

 Geometries
 ------------------------
-In order to make things easy to start, an example geometry has been included within LyceanEM for a UAV, and the :class:`open3d.geometry.TriangleMesh` structures can be accessed by importing the data subpackage
+In order to make things easy to start, an example geometry has been included within LyceanEM for a UAV, and the mesh structures can be accessed by importing the data subpackage

 ..
 GENERATED FROM PYTHON SOURCE LINES 36-42